YANGCHIHUNG/auto-subtitle/README.md

 - **Manual Subtitle Editing:**
   If you wish to manually edit the generated SRT file, you can do so and then run the "Embedding Subtitles Only" functionality (using `embed.py`) to embed your modified subtitles into the video.

-- **Cross-Platform Compatibility:**
-  The project uses Python's `pathlib` module to handle file paths, ensuring compatibility on both Windows and macOS.
-Special handling for Windows absolute paths is included to avoid parsing errors with FFmpeg.

 ## Installation

 ### Prerequisites